 Opening New Card Accounts Could Affect Your Credit History

 What tends to have a longer effect from getting a bunch of new cards is your average age of your credit history taking a hit.
 This factor makes up 15% of your credit score.
-To get the highest score possible according to Credit Karma, the credit bureaus want to see the average age of your credit history be 9 years or more.
+To get the highest score possible according to Credit Karma, which provides free credit scores to the credit-conscious, the credit bureaus want to see the average age of your credit history be 9 years or more.

 Closing Credit Cards Could Hurt Your Credit Score